 I really don't know where to start but here we go.
 Crazy how goals and plans change.
 I thought I was going to go straight into work following college, but then I realized that money can't buy happiness.
 While between jobs and between semesters, my parents were involved in a near fatal accident, and my little brother was killed.
 Due to the severity of the accident, I decided to go back home and spend the next four months with them while they recovered.
 The aftermath of my parents car accident was painful for the whole family, but at the same time it moved me.
 While looking after my parents it made us realise how short life really can be, and how close we really were as a family.
 The rehabilitation my parents endured was truely inspirational.

 In January 2014, the day before I was going to settle and find work in Scotland, a close friend/brother to me who I had known since he was 4, was struck by a car while longboarding.
 After being left in a coma, it was decided to take him off life support.
 He was almost seventeen.
 This sent me through a spiral of depression, uncertainty and questioning my quest in life along with my goals.
 This was single-handedly the worst ever event to happen in my life and flew back to Canada to be comforted by my friends and family.
 Grieving these sorts of things is a really difficult process, especially after losing that person who was that mirror image of you.
 He was keen on my style of living, was a hippy deep at heart, and a kind soul to anything that was living.
-We were going to travel around next year after he was done high school and show him the world but now feel lost that I won't have that side kick with me.
+We were going to travel around this year after he was done high school and show him the world but now feel lost that I won't have that side kick of me.